CrzyF/ChurchConnectApp/README.md

 # Church Connect

 Introducing the ChurchConnect app, a transformative tool designed to enhance your worship experience and keep you connected with your faith community.
-With a range of features catering to every aspect of your spiritual journey, ChurchConnect is your all-in-one companion for church services which i volunteered to build for my church
+With a range of features catering to every aspect of your spiritual journey, ChurchConnect is your all-in-one companion for church services which i volunteered to build for my church.

 ![app screenshot](https://github.com/CrzyF/ChurchConnectApp/blob/main/assets/preview.png)

 ## Installation